Doctor of Philosophy (Educational Studies) Program

 Residency Requirement

-A residency requirement in academic research doctoral programs serves the following purposes for the participant:
+The residency requirement in academic research doctoral programs allows participants to:

 Admission Requirements